What do these terms mean: reflective and restorative nostalgia.

 Whereas reflective nostalgia represents a longing that can even be a driver for the creation and preservation of what is new but fundamentally possible because of its fundamental connection to reality, restorative nostalgia only wants to turn back the wheel of time and rejects all change unless it restores what used to be.

-I have often heard in my community that standing still means going backwards.
-There is no going backwards with God.
-Jesus himself says that whoever puts his hand to the plow and looks back is not made for the Kingdom of God.
+I have often heard in my community that standing still means going backward.
+There is no going backward with God.
+Jesus himself says that whoever puts his hand on the plow and looks back is not made for the Kingdom of God.

-And yet, the church in general wants nothing more than the return of a former time.
-A time when morality was still important, when values still existed.
+And yet, the church generally wants nothing more than the return of a former time—a time when morality was still important and when values still existed.

 Here the church commits a few errors in thinking: